marco262/my_wiki/data/dragon_heist/gm_notes/notebook.md

 ## NPC notes

-Brendaniel is starting to learn Prestidigitation and Mage Hand
+Brendaniel is starting to learn Prestidigitation and Mage Hand.
+Brendaniel is a nascent Wild Magic Sorcerer.

 ## Expenses